Kelly Lake, British Columbia: Recognition

 In 2008, the British Columbia Assembly of First Nations endorsed the claims of the local people as a First Nation, supporting the claim that the people of Kelly Lake were left out during the enumeration of peoples living within the Treaty 8 area.
 In the 1999 court documents, both the KLCN and KLFN are described as a group of "Beaver, Cree, and Iroquois people".
 The chief of the KLCN has claimed indigenous rights because of the group's Dunne-za and Nehiyaw ancestry when speaking to a joint review panel on BC Hydro's Site C dam project.
 He also claimed that the people's traditional territory extends in Alberta.

-Currently there are fewer than 100 people living in the small community and just 33 houses, a church and an old school transformed into a Community Centre.
+Currently there are fewer than 100 people living in the small community and just 33 houses and an old school transformed into a Community Centre.
 The closest town is 40 mi away so residents require vehicles if they should work.
 School pupils take a bus to Hythe Regional for the younger ones and then to Beaverlodge Regional High for grades 10-12.
 The Community Centre is open four days a week for the younger members to play in a gymnasium, or perform arts and crafts.